YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 TLS/SSL Replication
 +++++++++++++++++++++++

 YottaDB includes a plugin reference implementation that provides the functionality to secure the replication connection between instances using Transport Layer Security (TLS; previously known as SSL).
 Just as database encryption helps protect against unauthorized access to a database by an unauthorized process that is able to access disk files (data at rest), the plugin reference implementation secures the replication connection between instances and helps prevent unauthorized access to data in transit.
-YottaDB has tested YottaDB's replication operations of the TLS plugin reference implementation using OpenSSL (http://www.openssl.org).
+YottaDB has tested the replication operations of the TLS plugin reference implementation using OpenSSL (http://www.openssl.org).
 A future YottaDB release may include support for popular and widely available TLS implementations/cryptography packages other than OpenSSL.
 Note that a plug-in architecture allows you to choose a TLS implementation and a cryptography package.
 YottaDB neither recommends nor supports any specific TLS implementation or cryptography package and you should ensure that you have confidence in and support for whichever package that you intend to use in production.

 .. note::
    Database encryption and TLS/SSL replication are just two of many components of a comprehensive security plan.
 The use of database encryption and TLS replication should follow from a good security plan.
 This section discusses encrypted YottaDB replicating instances and securing the replication connection between them using TLS/SSL; it does not discuss security plans.
 You can setup TLS replication between instances without using YottaDB Database Encryption.
 YottaDB Database Encryption is not a prerequisite to using TLS replication.